-(e) the child care provider no longer meets licensing standards or loses certification for payment;
+(e) the child care provider no longer meets licensing standards;

 (f) a parent who was participating in the TANF funded cash assistance program is no longer a participant in that program and is not otherwise eligible for child care assistance under the provisions of ARM 37.80.201;